 Improve your touch with massage oils… Though it may seem unnecessary, using a massage oil reduces friction so that hands can easily glide over skin and provide a smoother, more pleasurable feel.
 Oils like almond, grapeseed or sunflower all spread easily and also moisturize the skin without making it greasy (you can also use olive oil in a pinch).
 Be sure to rub the oil between your hands to warm it before putting it on the other person’s skin.

 …and consider using them for aromatherapy.
 Add a few drops of a concentrated essential oil with a calming scent, such as lavender, chamomile or sandalwood, to any massage oil for an added touch.
 You might also try essential oils with healing properties, such as tea tree oil, which can kill bacteria and prevent infection, or eucalyptus oil, which can relieve muscle and joint pain.

-Standing or kneeling over the other person so that you can use your bodyweight to add pressure, start by putting a dime-sized drop of massage oil in the palm of your hand and massage the back using long, fluid strokes—a technique called effleurage.
+Standing or kneeling over the other person so that you can use your bodyweight to add pressure, start by putting a dime-sized drop of massage oil in the palm of your hand and warming it by rubbing your hands together.
+Then, massage the back using long, fluid strokes—a technique called effleurage.
 This will spread the oil and warm up the muscles.